zcash/zips/zip-reduce-shielded_tx_fee.rst

 Security and privacy considerations
 -----------

-Unique transaction fees can cause linkability within transactions, hence this change must be accepted by majority, if not all popular shielded transaction software providers before announcing the change.
+Unique transaction fees may reveal specific users or wallets or wallet versions which reduces privacy for those specific users and the rest of the network. hence this change must be accepted by majority, if not all popular shielded transaction software providers before announcing the change.